sergiye/authenticator/README.md

 To compile and build from source:
   * Download source code file or clone project
-  * Requires Microsoft Visual Studio 2023
+  * Requires Microsoft Visual Studio 2019 (or higher)
   * any other dependencies are included in the source tree in the 3rd Party folder

 ----